cutlasses/GloopResources/README.md

 - **Row 3:** Trigger input, shows 'on' when trigger is sent a trigger voltage, and 'off' otherwise
 - **Row 4:** Shows the value of each of the CV inputs.
 From -5V/+5V, shown as a value from 0 to 100

+You can now press the buttons, turn and press the encoders, and feed the module trigger input and CV.
+The module also passes through audio from the input to both outputs, A + B. You can give it an audio signal at the input and test the audio is coming out of A + B (at equals levels), you can use a speaker, or if you have one, an oscilloscope.

 The code for this test is here https://github.com/cutlasses/GloopTest, it should also give a good starting point for writing your own replacement firmware for Gloop as it exposes a the hardware pin configuration.

 ### Flashing the Firmware